Gal Cohen

 Gal Cohen (גל כהן; born 14 August 1982) is an Israeli former footballer, and the current co-assistant manager of Israel national football team.

+Life and career

 Cohen was born and raised in moshav, Dor, Israel, to an Israeli-Jewish family.
 He started his career in 2001, when he signed to Hapoel Petah Tikva.
-In 2006/2007, Cohen was loaned to Hapoel Nazareth Illit, after one year he backed to Petah Tikva and became the Captain.
+In 2006/2007, Cohen was loaned to Hapoel Nazareth Illit, after one year he moved back to Petah Tikva and became the Captain.

-In August 2011. he had transferred to Bnei Yehuda Tel Aviv.
+In August 2011, he was transferred to Bnei Yehuda Tel Aviv.